 |---|---|---|

-| Patterned thinning | Androgenetic alopecia | Gradual recession or widening part with caliber variation |
+| Patterned thinning | Androgenetic alopecia | Gradual recession, crown change, or widening part with caliber variation |

-| Diffuse shedding | Telogen effluvium, deficiency, endocrine triggers | Increased hair fall after a systemic or emotional stressor |
+| Diffuse shedding | Telogen effluvium, deficiency, endocrine triggers | Increased hair fall after illness, stress, weight change, or medication change |

-| Patchy loss | Alopecia areata, tinea capitis, trichotillomania | Discrete areas of loss, broken hairs, or smooth patches |
+| Patchy loss | Alopecia areata, tinea capitis, trichotillomania | Discrete areas of loss, broken hairs, smooth patches, or nail findings |

-| Marginal or inflamed loss | Traction or scarring alopecia | Hairline involvement, erythema, scale, pain, or pustules |
+| Marginal or inflamed loss | Traction or scarring alopecia | Hairline involvement, erythema, scale, pain, pustules, or loss of follicular openings |

 Common Causes to Consider First

 Not every complaint of hair fall is true alopecia.
-Hair shaft disorders, harsh chemical processing, heat styling, and textured-hair grooming practices can create breakage that patients describe as shedding.
+Hair-shaft disorders, harsh chemical processing, heat styling, and textured-hair grooming practices can create breakage that patients describe as shedding.
 Looking closely at shaft length variation and asking whether hairs are falling from the root or snapping mid-shaft can prevent an unnecessary endocrine or autoimmune workup.

 - Hereditary miniaturization — gradual density loss with caliber variation.